As U.S. faces new threats, Pentagon seeks bigger defense budget

 The Pentagon again sought approval for several reforms hotly opposed in Congress, including retirement of the A-10 "Warthog" close-air support aircraft, conducting a new round of U.S. base closures and curbing the rising cost of military pay and benefits.

-(Additional reporting by Phil Stewart and David Brunnstrom; editing by David Storey, G Crosse and Cynthia Osterman)
+(Additional reporting by Phil Stewart; editing by David Storey and G Crosse)